 Serving an Eviction Notice in Colorado

-You may deliver the eviction notice to the tenant in one of the following ways.
+You may deliver the eviction notice or notice to quit to the tenant in one of the following ways.

 - By delivering it to the tenant in person

 - Leaving it in a conspicuous place on the property, if the tenant isn’t present

 - Delivering the documents at the tenant’s place of work